-LICENSURE REQUIREMENTS: Students may seek teacher licensure (P-8, 7-12) by fulfilling the requirements for a bachelor of arts in art and completing the required education courses for Secondary Licensure.
+LICENSURE REQUIREMENTS: Students may seek teacher licensure (P-6, 7-12) by fulfilling the requirements for a bachelor of arts in art and completing the required education courses for

+Secondary Licensure.
 Art students seeking licensure are urged to take a wide variety of studio courses, including ceramics, sculpture, painting, and photography.
-They are to take a biology course and either Physical Science, Earth Science, or Astronomy.